zakarouf/ztorg/README.md

 - The Source Code is Made to be Independent.
 I'll release a more Refined Library which is not tied w/ ztorg In Future.
 But if You are fairly competent in programming.
 You can use my source and modify however you like.
 - Its more of a Demo rather than a game.

+# Notice

+    The Project is On hold as I'm thinking on how to implement the render api.
+    I mean ncurses is great and all but Im also thinking on creating an sperate OpenGl based renderlib.
+    Thing is I dont know OpenGl ;_;
+    For the next few days I'll be learning OpenGl.
+    So yeah..._

 ### Installation & Execution

 #### Dependencies